Rule 16 - Relief from Abnormal Course Conditions (Including Immovable Obstructions), Dangerous Animal Condition, Embedded Ball

 After the relief procedure for the left-handed swing is complete, the player may then use a normal right-handed swing for the next stroke.
 If the obstruction interferes with the right-handed swing, the player may take relief for the right-handed swing under Rule 16.1b or play the ball as it lies.

-A player may not use a clearly unreasonably stroke to get relief from an abnormal ground condition.
+A player may not use a clearly unreasonable stroke to get relief from an abnormal course condition.
 If the player’s stroke is clearly unreasonable given the circumstances, relief under Rule 16.1 is not allowed, and he or she must either play the ball as it lies or take unplayable ball relief.